 „There will no longer be a difference between running your app locally and serving it to your customers.“

 The problem is gathering all the necessary knowledge, most of which is burried inside of half-assed blog posts and outdated tutorials.
-Finding and evaluating this information takes days, weeks or even months of trial-and-error — time you would rather spend on developing awesome products for your customers.
+Finding and evaluating this information is demoralizing and takes days, weeks or even months of trial-and-error — time you would rather spend on developing awesome products for your customers.

-Unfortunately, up until 4 years ago there has not been a single resource providing you with distilled information on how to efficiently build your environment in such a way.
+Unfortunately, up until a few years ago years there has not been a single resource providing you with distilled information on how to efficiently build your environment in such a way.

 Then there was.
 And now it is back in its awesome third edition.